Castlevania

 Alucard

-Vampire Scarlet Scourge debut in the OCG with the release of Deck Build Pack: Dark Savers.
+Vampire Scarlet Scourge debuted in the OCG with the release of Deck Build Pack: Dark Savers.

 The design of Vampire Scarlet Scourge bears a resemblance to Alucard from Castlevania: Symphony of the Night.